aerugo/prelude/README.md

 ### Options

-- `-p <relative_path>`: Specify a relative path to include only files below that path.
+- `-P <relative_path>`: Specify a relative path to include only files below that path.
 If not specified, the script will include all files in the current directory and its subdirectories.
-- `-f <output_filename>`: Specify a filename to save the generated prompt.
+- `-F <output_filename>`: Specify a filename to save the generated prompt.
 If not specified, the prompt will only be copied to the clipboard.
+- `-M <match_pattern>`: Specify pattern(s) to match filenames and only include those files.
+Use '|' as a delimiter for multiple patterns.
 - `--help`: Display help information.
 - `--manual`: Display the manual.